-Please attach a narrative report (a maximum of 4 pages, exclusive of attachments) addressing the items outlined in the sections below.
-If you also have a Quarterly Report due please include it with your Final Summary Report.
-Feel free to attach any other relevant materials or reports.
+Please attach a narrative report (a maximum of four pages, exclusive of attachments) addressing the items outlined in the sections below.
+If you also have a Quarterly Report due it will need to be submitted as well for the months it covered, even if you are including those months in this final report.
+You may attach any other relevant materials or reports.